Pulsed Radiofrequency - An Alternative Treatment for Melasma

 What is the prescribed recommended number of treatments for Pulsed Radiofrequency?

 Since the frequency used, and number of treatment sessions will vary according to the individual’s skin conditions, and concerns, a detailed assessment by a doctor, is necessary before undergoing the treatment.
 Tangible results such as cleaner and healthier-looking skin, can be expected after two to three sessions.
-However, regular maintenance sessions are advised to better control skin aging or flushing.
+However, regular maintenance sessions are advised to better control skin ageing or flushing.